AndrewCarr24/sqlbot/README.md

 ![](img/readme_pic4.png)

 Enter your key and press Enter.
 The key will be saved in a .env file in the project directory for future use.
-After you enter your key, the sqlbot utility will start up.
+After you enter your key, the SQLbot utility will start up.

 ![](img/readme_pic1.png)